cyberiums/cyberdoc/docs/_interface/Private-Network.md

 ### Choosing A Consensus Algorithm

-While the main network uses proof-of-work to secure the blockchain, Geth also supports the the 'clique' proof-of-authority consensus algorithm as an alternative for private networks.
+While the main network uses proof-of-work to secure the blockchain, Geth Flavours also supports the the 'clique' proof-of-authority consensus algorithm as an alternative for private networks.
 We strongly recommend 'clique' for new private network deployments because it is much less resource intensive than proof-of-work.
 The clique system is also used for several public Cyberium testnets such as [Rinkeby](https://rinkeby.io) and [Görli](https://goerli.net).

-Here are the key differences between the two consensus algorithms available in Geth:
+Here are the key differences between the two consensus algorithms available in Geth Flavours:

 Ethash consensus, being a proof-of-work algorithm, is a system that allows open participation by anyone willing to dedicate resources to mining.
 While this is a great